Mood Ruff: Influences

 Mood Ruff has a number of influences, both from hip-hop and from many other genres.
 Their music is noticeably influenced by the "golden age" of hip-hop artists like A Tribe Called Quest, KRS-One, and Public Enemy, who they once opened for.
 Fellow Canadian artist K-os also has influenced their sound.
 The group has said that while on the road they listen to other hip hop artists such as De La Soul and Common.
-Aside from hip-hop they also have said to be influenced by The Hives and 1980's pop.
+Aside from hip-hop they also have said to be influenced by The Hives and 1980s pop.
 Odario has even admitted that Joni Mitchell is one of his favorite Canadian artists.

 "Rocketship"

 "Rocketship" is the fourth song on the album I Do My Own Stunts, and the group's first commercial hit.
 The single has an upbeat and jazz-infused style which focuses on the group's love of girls and beats.
-The song features a sample from KRS-One's song "MC’s Act Like They Don’t Know" from his self-titled album KRS-One.
-The song received several awards and nominations, including being named CBC Radio 3’s top Canadian track of 2005.
+The song features a sample from KRS-One's song "MC's Act Like They Don't Know" from his self-titled album KRS-One.
+The song received several awards and nominations, including being named CBC Radio 3's Top Canadian Track of 2005.
 Also the recording won a Western Canada Music Award in 2006 for Best Rap Recording.
 The song also achieved regular air time on Much Vibe, MTV Canada, and Much Music.